-Updated January 2018 with info on Super Bowl 52 (February 4, 2018)
+Updated January 2024 with info on Super Bowl LVIII (February 11, 2024)

-Whistler is home to former Olympians from a broad range of winter sports including Alpine ski racing, Freestyle skiing and snowboarding, and Ashleigh McIvor Demerit – the first female Olympic gold medalist in Ski Cross.
-Don’t be surprised to see a handful of retired World Cup ski racers by dropping into a Thursday ‘beer-league’ Kokanee Valley Race Series event.
+Whistler is home to former Olympians from a broad range of winter sports including alpine ski racing, freestyle skiing and snowboarding, and Ashleigh McIvor Demerit – the first female Olympic gold medalist in Ski Cross.
+Don’t be surprised to see a handful of retired World Cup ski racers dropping into the Thursday ‘beer-league’ Kokanee Valley Race Series (open to everyone).
 Retired?
 Yes – but they’re still faster than you!

 The Super Bowls

-From the top of the Peak Chair you feel like you’re on top of the world waiting to drop in to your choice of West Bowl, Whistler Bowl or Glacier Bowl.
-If you want to up the ante, you can hike up Flute Bowl for an authentic in-resort bootpack experience then ski back to Symphony Chair to do it all over again.
+From the top of the Peak Chair, you feel like you’re on top of the world waiting to drop in to your choice of West Bowl, Whistler Bowl or Glacier Bowl.
+If you want to up the ante, you can hike up Flute Bowl for an authentic in-resort bootpack experience, then ski back to Symphony Chair to do it all over again.

-Superbowl LII Kickoff Time in Whistler
+Superbowl LVIII Kickoff Time in Whistler

 We’re on Pacific time here (PST), so kickoff is scheduled for 3:30 PM on Sunday, February 11.
 Plenty of time to get a few laps in then head down early to get a seat.

 Roll up early on the day to get your seats, it’s going to be an amazing afternoon.
 For more after-skiing entertainment and venues check out Whistler.com’s après page and enjoy the game!

 Come experience Whistler Blackcomb’s extensive terrain and adventure at every turn to see why we're known as one of the best resorts on the planet.
 Secure your mountain getaway with Whistler.com for personalized service and the local knowledge of our Whistler-based team.
 Want to win a winter trip for two to Whistler?
 Check out our Drop In to Winter contest.